als244/ml_dataflow/README.md

 > - All training is done using a single GPU as computational workhorse.

-> - Training for benchmakrs is conducted in full bfloat16 with AdamW optimizer.
+> - Training for benchmarks is conducted in full bfloat16 with AdamW optimizer.
 Thus, the total aggregate memory footprint for the model's training state (i.e. Parameters + Gradients + Optimizer State) = 8 * \# Model Parameters bytes.

-> - SSD is not utilized to preserve longevity.
+(SSD is not utilized to preserve longevity).

 ###### Training at Home (RTX 5090): 15B Model with 16k Sequence Length